-It happens every year.
-The big standardized test comes and goes and the students think the year is over.
-Even as I emphasized the test less and less, I still had students that thought they didn’t have to try anymore once the test was over…and we still had two months left!
-I had to do something because this just wasn’t going to work for me.
+It happens every end of the year.
+The big standardized test comes and goes, and the students think the year is over.
+Even as I emphasized the test less and less, I still had students who thought they didn’t have to try anymore once the test was over…and we still had two months left!
+I had to do something because this wouldn’t work for me.
 Before I knew it, this time after testing became my FAVORITE time of the year!

-Let me explain…This time of the year can be crazy with all of the trips and interruptions, and end-of-the-year activities!
+Let me explain…This time of the year can be crazy with all the trips, interruptions, and end-of-the-year activities!
 And let’s face it, teachers are BURNT OUT.
-For me, this means I have to up the engagement, even more, to get them to buy in and not give up.
+For me, this means I have to up the engagement even more to get them to buy in and not give up.
 This is where I shine!
-I can now do all the things that I’ve wanted to do but didn’t have the time because I had to keep moving through the pacing guide.
-Now, I have the freedom to be the teacher I’d love to be all year!
+I could now do everything I wanted, but I didn’t have the time because I had to keep moving through the pacing guide.
+Now, I can be the teacher I’d love to be all year!

-Sure, it can be a lot more work but I have students engaged each year until the very last day when we’re trying to finish up some of the things that we just will not have time to finish.
-In this post, I’m going to share with you some of those end-of-the-year engaging activities that still cover content (for the most part) but in a fun way so students actually WANT to keep working until the very last day!
-I don’t just want them doing busy work (even though I sure do have some of those types of things handy) but I want them to continue to learn and grow.
+Sure, it can be a lot more work, but I have students engaged each year until the very last day when we’re trying to finish some of the things we will not have time to finish.
+In this post, I will share with you some of those end-of-the-year engaging activities that still cover content (mostly), but in a fun way, so students actually WANT to keep working until the very last day!
+I don’t just want them doing busy work (even though I sure do have some of those things handy), but I want them to continue learning and growing.

 Create & Play Review Games

 One of the things that I’ve always done every year is having students create review games based on the content from that year.
-Usually, we do these games for math but I’m sure you could do them for whatever content area you’d like.
+Usually, we do these games for math, but I’m sure you could do them for whatever content area you’d like.
 Students can work individually, in pairs, or in groups to create a fun review game on a specific topic.
-Since we play games all year, this is always a fun activity for my students since now it is their turn to make a game.
-They have so much fun doing it and then we have all of those fun games to play in between the end of the year activities.
-I usually give them some sort of rubric with a list of components that the games need.
+Since we play games all year, this is always a fun activity for my students since it is their turn to make a game.
+They have so much fun doing it, and then we have all those fun games to play between the end of the year activities.
+I usually give them some rubric with a list of components that the games need.

 I’ve seen some pretty awesome games over the years.
 I give them paper, supplies, and a rubric.
-They let me know the topics they would like to focus on and then they get to work.
+They let me know the topics they want to focus on, and then they get to work.
 I’ve had balloon games, card games, mathopoly, and more.
 We have so much fun playing and reviewing with them, too!

 FUN Close Reading Activities

-I do like to keep everything relating to content until at least the last two weeks so these close reading packs come in handy.
+I like to keep everything relating to content until at least the last two weeks, so these close reading packs are handy.
 Not only are the articles HIGH INTEREST and the questions rigorous, but the mystery picture is super engaging for students.
-You will have students WANTING to re-read and find the correct answers because they don’t want to mess up their picture.
+You will have students WANT to re-read and find the correct answers because they don’t want to mess up their pictures.
 Each pack is filled with a review of ELA standards!
-Click here to find all of the close reading packs I have available right now.
+Click here to find all the close reading packs I have available now.

 Summer Bucket List Writing

-I created this summer bucket list freebie a few years ago and I love using it in the last month of school.
-I even have my own children at home complete one so we have some goals for the summer.
+I created this summer bucket list freebie a few years ago and loved using it in the last month of school.
+I even have my own children at home complete one, so we have some goals for the summer.
 Basically, it gives them space for 10 different activities they’d like to do over summer break.
 These activities can be anything from “read 10 books” to “visit an amusement park”.
-Just to keep it realistic, I have them make at least 5 of the activities ones that are free or that they can do on their own without an adult.
-Then they have space to write about how and why they have added this to their bucket list.
-It’s a fun way to incorporate what they are already thinking about…summer, with some writing.
+To keep it realistic, I have them make at least 5 free activities they can do independently without an adult.
+Then, they have space to write about how and why they have added this to their bucket list.
+It’s fun to incorporate what they are already thinking about…summer, with some writing.
 You can find it in the free download.

 Monster Writing Activity

-This is another favorite of mine, as well as, the students.
+This is another favorite of mine, as well as the students.
 Each student privately draws a picture of a monster on a piece of white paper.
-They have little instruction but that they should include colors and add details to their pictures.
+They have little instruction but should include colors and add details to their pictures.
 No stick figures!
-Once they complete their drawings, they are then instructed to write about their monster, describing it in great detail.
+Once they complete their drawings, they are instructed to write about their monster, describing it in great detail.
 I usually give a little mini-lesson on how to write descriptively.
 I tell them they need to be as specific as possible and describe every last detail of their monsters.
-I have them write their names on the back of their pictures and their writing.
+I have them write their names on the back of their pictures and their descriptions.
 Then, I collect them all.

 Brochure/Letter/Presentation to Next Year’s Class